Abode Home Security

 Ever wonder why traditional and some of the best home security systems cost thousands of dollars and force you into a long-term, expensive contract?
 If that's not your jam, Abode is a way to avoid that.
 The company offers basic security systems that are essentially a set of wireless, magnetic contact sensors and a hub to notify you when a door or window is opened.
 And they work well.

 We spent a couple of weeks testing an Abode starter system that costs just over $300.
-Although to be fair, it did lack some bells and whistles, such as an outdoor camera and touchscreen (note: in March 2021, an outdoor camera is now available).
+Although to be fair, it did lack some bells and whistles, such as an outdoor camera and touchscreen (though an outdoor camera has since become available).
 The Abode system we installed monitored a few of our critical entryways, so we didn’t have a full perimeter of protection.
 Nonetheless, it satisfied our desire for peace of mind.
 Want to read the full scoop?
 Take a peek below at our full findings.